ItalyStrap/advanced-control-manager/readme.txt

 * Fixed [#15](https://github.com/overclokk/italystrap-extended/issues/15)
 * psr-4 almost ready for admin classes
-* Improvements of the Fields API
+* Improvement of the Fields API
-* Improvemente of the Settings API
+* Improvement of the Settings API
 * Class for Social Sharing only for beta tester
 * Other fix, improvements and refactoring